+-Response: We appreciate the Referee’s comments and suggestions.
+We recognize that there are places that we did not include detailed statistical tests.
+We should not have been overly concerned with the space limitation.
+We will add all statistical results, and if space is a limitation, we will move additional materials to supplemental materials.

 Second, many of the analyses were done after obtaining the average activity by pooling each neuron population.
 This is not a very good approach if single neurons exhibit diverse firing patterns.
 As shown in Figure S6, single neurons fire at various timing with their peak firing tiling the entire behavioral events.
 Overall, the manuscript should be much improved in terms of data presentation and quantitative analysis before publication in any journal.

--Response: We appreciate the Referee’s acknowledgement of the novel insights provided by our work in both rounds of review.
-The Referee’s comment that “what exactly is going on in terms of neuronal activity and behavior is hard to grasp”, is in contrast to Referee 3’s opening commentary: “The take home message is very clear, and this work is extremely timely, novel, and important.”
-In this light, we take Referee 1’s above comment to reflect that we could have done more to unambiguously present the data, including our description of Figures and quantification of the data in the main text.
-It remains important that the message is clear to all readers, and we have revisited our data analysis and presentation based upon each of the Referees’ critiques.
-Specifically, we have focused on more intuitive ways of quantifying the temporal relationships between cells and behavior.
-This includes several new time series presentations and quantifications that clearly reference the statistical tests that support our major claims as requested by the Referees.
+-Response: We appreciate the Referee’s comment, and will revise the description of the quantative analysis.
+We agree with the reviewers point about the heterogeneity nature among recorded neuron populations.
+In fact, it is a great interest to us to take advantage of the large datasets that we have collected to generate more detailed population perspectives on how different populations of striatal neurons are distinct involved in voluntargy movment.
+During the course of this study, we have orked closely with Drs.
+Venketash Saligrama (professor in electrical engineering and an expert in machine learning and data science), and Mark Kremer (professor in mathematic, and an expert in large scale data analysis), both are co-authors of this paper.
+However, after much exploration of a few population statistical methods that have been developed to analyze spiking activities, we unfortunately did not find an appropriate population statistic method beyond the linear model used in the paper.
+This we believe is partially due to the fact of the sparseness of calcium responses.
+While several population statistical techniques have been successfully used for deriving network features on ephys data through analyzing spiking events, their adapation to calcium imaging unforatunately is not straightforward.
+Specifically, the event rate for Ca events are very low, a few event per minutes, in contrast to a few events or tens of events per second in ephys recordings.
+We agree that it is extremely important to develop analytical methods that can facilitate calcium imaging data analysis, and the level sophistication and complexity in developing and validating specific algorithm is beyond current study.
 We would gladly incorporate these major changes in a revised manuscript.
-We would, however, appreciate the Editorial Board’s guidance on which analyses in particular they believe are necessary.
-We would gladly incorporate these major changes in a revised manuscript.

-With respect to our strategy of analyzing across populations of neurons, we had several motivations for doing so.
 With regard to the population of MSNs, within any sufficiently large population of neurons it would be expected to find heterogeneity in the correlation between individual cells and behavioral output.
 Indeed, such within-cell variability has been described with respect to MSN coding of locomotion derived from both classical electrophysiological techniques as well as in recent calcium-imaging papers of the striatum.
 While we agree that focusing on such variability is an important level of analysis, our primary goal was to begin to understand the basic principles of how these populations of MSNs and interneurons interact in vivo; an area which in spite of decades of research remains poorly understood, due in large part to the lack of techniques that afford simultaneous recording from large numbers of these different cell types simultaneously in behaving animals.